NixOS/nixpkgs/doc/languages-frameworks/python_gettingStarted.md

+This is a result from python.section.md and it has a lack of full explanation.
+For me its kinda reminder how to start.

 1. Global installation of Python in `configuration.nix` in `environment.systemPackages` with e.g. `(python36.withPackages(ps: with ps; [ numpy ]))` here i chose python 3.6 any ohter version should work that way.
 2. Create a nix expression like `python.nix` with all dependencies for Python: